photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Please keep in mind to replace the `docker` and `docker compose` commands with `podman` and `podman-compose` when following the examples in our documentation.

+    We recommend that your server has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured and to avoid setting a [hard memory limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory), as this can lead to unexpected restarts when the indexer temporarily needs more memory to process large files.
+Indexing [RAW images and high-resolution panoramas](troubleshooting/performance.md#memory) may require additional [swap space](troubleshooting/docker.md#adding-swap) and/or physical memory beyond the [recommended minimum](index.md#system-requirements).

 === "Raspberry Pi"

     Download our [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml) example for